Dr-Dinero/CORONA_PROJECT/README.md

 # CORONA_PROJECT

-For this Project we decided to build another FULL STACK DEVELOPMENT APP
+# For this Project we decided to build another FULL STACK DEVELOPMENT APP using CORONA VIRUS DATA.
+   Analyzing Thousands